ViciousSquid/RStudio/maps/README.md

 ### `Simple_Map_Test_Exended.json`

-A playable level with pickups and a moving platform
+A playable level with multiple rooms, textures, pickups and a moving platform